unknowndeveloper42/DIKI-Source-Code-and-Web-App/README.md

 # DIKI - Dictionary for Incivility Detection (German)

 Welcome!
 This is a temporary webspace to provide a blind review of our paper *Developing an Incivility-Dictionary for German Online Discussions –
 A Semi-Automated Approach Combining Human and Artificial Knowledge* and the associated **DIKI WEB APP**.
+The repository include both the source code of the analysis and the app.

 **Click [here](https://diki-web-app.herokuapp.com/) to test the app right away!**